MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Update-MgGroup.md

   - `[Token <String>]`: Usage: token='{token}'
   - `[User <String>]`: Usage: User='{User}'
   - `[UserId <String>]`: key: id of user
+  - `[WebPartId <String>]`: key: id of webPart

-LICENSEPROCESSINGSTATE `<IMicrosoftGraphLicenseProcessingState>`: licenseProcessingState
+LICENSEPROCESSINGSTATE <IMicrosoftGraphLicenseProcessingState>: licenseProcessingState
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[State <String>]`:

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups and administrative units that this group is a member of.
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups and administrative units that this group is a member of.
 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBERS <IMicrosoftGraphDirectoryObject\[]>: Direct members of this group, who can be users, devices, other groups, or service principals.
+MEMBERS <IMicrosoftGraphDirectoryObject[]>: Direct members of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable.
 Supports $expand including nested $select.
 For example, /groups$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=members($select=id,userPrincipalName,displayName).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBERSHIPRULEPROCESSINGSTATUS `<IMicrosoftGraphMembershipRuleProcessingStatus>`: membershipRuleProcessingStatus
+MEMBERSHIPRULEPROCESSINGSTATUS <IMicrosoftGraphMembershipRuleProcessingStatus>: membershipRuleProcessingStatus
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ErrorMessage <String>]`: Detailed error message if dynamic group processing ran into an error.
 Optional.
 Read-only.
   - `[LastMembershipUpdated <DateTime?>]`: Most recent date and time when membership of a dynamic group was updated.
 Optional.
 Read-only.
   - `[Status <String>]`: MembershipRuleProcessingStatusDetails

-MEMBERSWITHLICENSEERRORS <IMicrosoftGraphDirectoryObject\[]>: A list of group members with license errors from this group-based license assignment.
+MEMBERSWITHLICENSEERRORS <IMicrosoftGraphDirectoryObject[]>: A list of group members with license errors from this group-based license assignment.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-ONENOTE `<IMicrosoftGraphOnenote1>`: onenote
+ONENOTE <IMicrosoftGraphOnenote1>: onenote
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Notebooks <IMicrosoftGraphNotebook[]>]`: The collection of OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.